Jaymon/Mingo/README.txt

 ==== USING MINGO ====

-using it is as easy as creating a new class that extends mingo_map.
+using it is as easy as creating a new class that extends mingo_orm.
 For our example we'll create a user class:

-class user extends mingo_map {
+class user extends mingo_orm {

   function __construct(){

-    parent::__construct();
+    // the parent constructor is run first to initiate schema... parent::__construct();

     // set up the this object's table schema...